$0 Germany Citizenship (Einbürgerung) Guide — Quick-Start Checklist

 Step 4: File the Untätigkeitsklage if the Follow-Up Letter Does Not Produce Results

-If 30 days pass after your follow-up letter with no response or decision, file the Untätigkeitsklage at the relevant Verwaltungsgericht (Administrative Court) for your city.
+If four weeks pass after your follow-up letter with no response or decision, file the Untätigkeitsklage at the relevant Verwaltungsgericht (Administrative Court) for your city, provided the statutory conditions are met.

 The filing petition should include: